 - Yeast: If using active dry yeast, the rise times will be slightly longer.
 I always use an instant yeast.
 Reference my Baking with Yeast Guide for answers to common yeast FAQs.

-- Brown Sugar: Dark brown sugar is wonderful for extra flavor, but light brown sugar can work in a pinch.
+- Brown Sugar: Dark brown sugar is wonderful for extra flavor, but light brown sugar works too.

 Keywords: maple pecan sticky buns, maple sticky buns